AndyFul/Run-By-Smartscreen/README.md

 4. Shortcuts with a command line in the 'Target' area, are always blocked and the program shows an alert.

-5. Compressed archives not supported by Windows build-in unpacker  (.7z, .arj, .rar, .zipx) are not opened - only the short instruction is displayed.
+5. Compressed archives not supported by Windows build-in unpacker  (.7z, .arj, .bz, .bzip, .bz2, .bzip2, .fat, .lha, .lzh, .r00-09, .rar, .rev, .xz, .zipx) are not opened - only the short instruction is displayed.

 6. Popular formats related to MS Office and Adobe Acrobat Reader (DOC, DOCX, XLS, XLSX, PUB, PPT, PPTX, ACCDB, PDF) are opened with the warning instruction, and the MOTW is added to the file.
+These documents are always opened via 'Run By SmartScreen' in 'Protected
+View'.

+7. The disk image files (.img, .iso, .ntfs, .vhd, .vhdx) are not opened - only the short instruction is displayed.

+8. Other files (ZIP archives, media, photos, etc.) are opened normally without warnings.

-7. During the installation, 'Run By SmartScreen' changes the Adobe Reader 10+/DC 'Protected View' setting, similarly to the default 'Protected View' setting in MS Office 2010+.
+9. During the installation, 'Run By SmartScreen' changes the Adobe Reader 10+/DC 'Protected View' setting, similarly to the default 'Protected View' setting in MS Office 2010+.
 So, 'Protected View' is applied when MS Office and Adobe Acrobat Reader 10+/DC are used for opening the popular documents (DOC, DOCX, XLS, XLSX, PUB, PPT, PPTX, ACCDB, PDF).
 Other MS Office documents are considered as unsafe
 (see point 3).

-8. Other files (ZIP archives, media, photos, etc.) are opened normally without warnings.
+9. Other files (ZIP archives, media, photos, etc.) are opened normally without warnings.

 .